 Namadi Sambo is yet another victim of Wole Soyinka’s and the Pyrates Confraternity’s mischief.
 As an ambitious and bright student, in 1974 Sambo as an architecture undergraduate at Ahmadu Bello University (Nigeria) chose to join the Pyrates Confraternity.
-Namadi Sambo later became Governor of Kaduna State and subsequently the 13th Vice President of Federal Republic of Nigeria.
-It must be noted that Islamic Northern Nigerians particularly of the Hausa-Fulani stock rarely ever join University Campus Grown Fraternities (UCGF) since their ethos goes against the plain sensibilities of Islam.
-Sambo’s (and others) interest as an Hausa-Fulani to join the Pyrates Confraternity seemed like a breakthrough in expanding the network of membership among Northerners.
+Namadi Sambo later became Governor of Kaduna State and subsequently the 13th Vice President of the Federal Republic of Nigeria.
+We must understand that Islamic Northern Nigerians, particularly of the Hausa-Fulani stock rarely ever join University Campus Grown Fraternities (UCGF) since their ethos goes against the everyday sensibilities of Islam.
+Sambo’s (and others) interest as a Hausa-Fulani to join the Pyrates Confraternity seemed like a breakthrough in expanding the network of membership among Northerners.
 Nigeria is lucky today to have him alive considering the consequences of his initiation into the Pyrates Confraternity.

-Usani Uguru Usani is another example of the protean victim Wole Soyinka and the Pyrates Confraternity create.
-Again, in the late 1990s Usani was made a commissioner in the cabinet of three governors from 1995 to 1999 holding various portfolios in Cross Rivers State.
-He was then seen a future governor the state and today he is currently Minister of State for Niger Delta in the government of President Muhammadu Buhari.
-However, if the Pyrates Confraternity had their way his political career would have ended a long time ago.
+Usani Uguru Usani is another example of the protean victim Wole Soyinka, and the Pyrates Confraternity create.
+Again, in the late 1990s, Usani was made a commissioner in the cabinet of three governors from 1995 to 1999 holding various portfolios in Cross Rivers State.
+He was then seen as a future governor the state and today he is currently Minister of State for Niger Delta in the government of President Muhammadu Buhari.
+However, if the Pyrates Confraternity had their way, his political career would have ended a long time ago.

 Ben Oguntuase is a prime example of being a systematic victim of the mischief of Wole Soyinka and the Pyrates Confraternity.
-A very bright and energetic graduate of petroleum engineering from the Universities of Ibadan (Nigeria) and Louisiana (USA), Big Ben as he was often called, quickly rose through the ranks of National Oil plc (an oil marketing concern) and was a star in corporate class of Nigeria.
-By the late 1990s he had become the Capoon of the the Pyrates Confraternity (a.k.a.
+A very bright and energetic graduate of petroleum engineering from the Universities of Ibadan (Nigeria) and Louisiana (USA), Big Ben as he was often called, quickly rose through the ranks of National Oil plc (an oil marketing concern).
+And was a star in the corporate class of Nigeria.
+By the late 1990s, he had become the Capoon of the Pyrates Confraternity (a.k.a.
 National Association of Seadogs International).
-One thing he tried to achieve as the the Pyrates Capoon was to eliminate the heinous and proliferating incidences of University Campus Grown Fraternities’ (UCGF) violence causing death, mayhem and ruin to the lives of so many young higher education students across the country.
+One thing he tried to achieve as the Pyrates Capoon was to eliminate the heinous and proliferating incidences of University Campus Grown Fraternities’ (UCGF) violence causing death, mayhem and ruin to the lives of so many young higher education students across the country.
 It was a great national concern of the day which persists.
 As noble as this quest of Ben Oguntuase was, it cost him his brilliant career at the singular order of Wole Soyinka.